microsoft/UFO/README.md

 ```

 ### ⚙️ Step 2: Configure the LLMs
 Before running UFO, you need to provide your LLM configurations.
-You can configure create a config file `ufo/config/config.yaml` by copying the `ufo/config/config.yaml.template` edited as follows.
+You can create a config file `ufo/config/config.yaml`, by copying the `ufo/config/config.yaml.template` edited as follows:

 #### OpenAI
 ```